-1. The full extent of the plume in the down gradient direction measured in October 1992 and February 1993 cannot be determined from the five wells currently at the project site.
-It is possible that the gradient directions to the northwest measured during this and two of the three past samplings is the result of a temporal variation, and the same is possible with respect to the November 1991 direction reported by Miller Enviroonmental Coompany (1992).
+- 1. The full extent of the plume in the down gradient direction measured to date cannot be determined from the five wells currently at the project site.
+It is possible that the gradient directions to the northwest measured during this and three of the four past samplings is the result of temporal variations, and the same is possible with respect to the November 1991 direction reported by Miller Environmental Company (1992).
+However, the preponderance of gradient information to date indicates that a well should be installed in the vicinity of the north corner of Franklin and Eighth Streets. - 2.
 We recommend that the gradient direction and magnitude at the project site continue to be measured at least quarterly, which will produce information for other seasons of the year; and monthly measurements and gradient determinations are advisable.
-Future site activities should be based upon that information.

-2. We recommend continued sampling and testing of the groundwater in the groundwater monitoring wells for TPHg and BTEX at least quarterly in accordance with ACHCSA requirements and guidelines to help monitor the groundwater contamination at the project site.
-The next sampling, testing and groound water level measurements should take place in April 1993.
+Future site activities should be based upon that information. - 3.
+We recommend continued sampling and testing of the groundwater in the groundwater monitoring wells for TPHg and BTEX at least quarterly in accordance with County requirements and guidelines to help monitor the groundwater contamination at the project site.
+The next sampling, testing and ground water level measurements should take place in July 1993.